 One-third of Directors retire by rotation annually.
 The Board does not believe that the length of service of any Director could materially interfere with the Director's ability to act in the best interests of the Bank.
-During the year Mr. OD Grobler, a seasoned banker from the ABSA Group was appointed to the Board, replacing Mr. PJ Neethling who had passed away.
+During the year Mr. OD Grobler was appointed Vice Chairman while Mr. MR Habib resigned in July 2016 and was replaced by Mr. A labal.
+Mr. lqbal has a long pedigree in banking and has been with the Group since 2008.
 When reappointing Directors, the Board takes cognisance of its needs in terms of different skills, experience, diversity, size and demographics.
 All Directors are regarded as fit and proper.